-ILS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+A-EMT/ EMT-I should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.

-- 1. ILS Care includes all components of BLS Care. - 2.
-IV Fluid Therapy: 500mL fluid bolus's as needed to maintain a systolic BP of 90 mmHg. - a.
+- 1. A-EMT/ EMT-I includes all components of EMT Care. - 2.
+IV Fluid Therapy: 500mL fluid boluses as needed to maintain a systolic BP of 90 mmHg.
 All hypotension in trauma patients should be presumed to be caused by blood loss and should be treated/ monitored accordingly until proven otherwise.

-ALS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+Paramedic Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.